Can Interpretability Layouts Influence Human Perception of Offensive Sentences?

-We employ a power analysis to determine the appropriate group size, which requires defining the following factors: 1) statistical power, the probability that the statistical test will reject the null hypothesis and obtain a statistically significant result~\cite{cohen1992statistical}; 2) effect size, the quantitative indicator that measures the magnitude of the difference between distributions (i.e., the impact of a layout) when conducting a statistical analysis~\cite{brysbaert2018power}; 3) significance level ($\alpha$), the threshold to define the presence of statistically significant difference~\cite{cohen1992statistical}; and 4) Cohen's $d$ value, the measure of effect size~\cite{brysbaert2018power}.
+\paragraph{Power Analysis.}We perform this calculation to determine the appropriate group size, which requires defining the following factors: 1) statistical power, the probability that the statistical test will reject the null hypothesis and obtain a statistically significant result~\cite{cohen1992statistical}; 2) effect size, the quantitative indicator that measures the magnitude of the difference between distributions (i.e., the impact of a layout) when conducting a statistical analysis~\cite{brysbaert2018power}; 3) significance level ($\alpha$), the threshold to define the presence of statistically significant difference~\cite{cohen1992statistical}; and 4) Cohen's $d$ value, the measure of effect size~\cite{brysbaert2018power}.

 This power analysis considers the effect size measured with Cohen's $d$ value~\cite{cumming2014new} obtained from the investigation by~\cite{yang2020visual}.
 This work is particularly relevant to our user study because it addresses a similar experiment context, i.e., the investigation of interpretability in ML models.
 We aim to achieve a statistical power of $0.95$ while maintaining a significant level of $\alpha=0.05$, for which we set Cohen's $d$ value to $0.84$~\cite{yang2020visual}.
 Moreover, we use the two-tailed T-test method.
 This statistical hypothesis test examines the existence of a significant difference between two distributions in both directions, whether the difference indicates an increase or decrease in the influence of an interpretability layout~\cite{park2015hypothesis}.
 Consequently, following this calculation, we get to 38 participants per group.
 Lastly, it is worth noting that our required number of participants is consistent with the sizes employed in other studies in the literature~\cite{arora2022explain,chu2020visual,schuff2022human,yang2020visual}, aligning with established protocols in the field and further supporting our decision.